 |Johann Karl's Ancestors|

 In 1840, Johann Karl Merlau came to America from Hesse-Darmstadt along with two brothers and settled in Sheldon, New York.
 It is there he met and married Maria Christina Zapf.
-Christina's family had immigrated to Sheldon from the Baden.
+Christina's family had emigrated to Sheldon from Baden.
 Karl and Christina had seven children.

 |i.||Charles Frederick Merlau||Charles was born on November 12, 18483,4 and he died in 19084.
 Charles married Mary Elisabeth Kopp.|

 |ii.||Catherine Merlau||Catherine was born in 18505.
 She married George Rhodes.|